chrismjohnston/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

     This html describes your content to search engines and screen readers.
+It can also be useful to future developers that may need to work on your code, like comments git when done correctly it helps you understand where you are on a page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.